 The Guardian Liberty Voice has determined to set itself far outside this trend.
-Its ever-growing family of writers and editors are not all political animals, but those that are, span the spectrum of opinion; on the Guardian Liberty Voice homepage the US News & Opinion section proudly includes Political Left and Political Right editorials, side-by-side – the only major media publication to do so.
+Its ever-growing family of writers and editors are not all political animals, but those that are, span the spectrum of opinion; on the Guardian Liberty Voice homepage the US News & Opinion section proudly includes Political Left and Political Right editorials, side-by-side – the only media publication worth its weight to do so.
 Whilst adopting editorial guidelines that do not allow for un-corroborated accusation, personal insult or incitement to violence, the Liberty Voice newsroom allows its writers an unprecedented amount of freedom in the opinions expressed.

 While this publication prides itself on the message it also takes pride in its methods.
 The Guardian Liberty Voice has become a virtual university for writers.
 Editors work closely with writers to nurture a high standard of professionalism, respect, integrity and consistency.
 Liberty Voice writers are both journalists and story-tellers.
 Contrary to popular belief, storytelling is, truly, the oldest profession.
 Storytelling is the way in which the human race has passed down history, wisdom and warning since it developed speech and writing.

-2013, and 2014 were both, phenomenal years for the company; 2015 will be the year of the Liberty Voice.
+Guardian Liberty Voice has kept true to it boldly inclusive mission by welcoming all voices to participate on its diverse communications platform.
 Those who wish to travel with it on the road to a new era in media publishing are encouraged to do so.
 However, this journey is not for the faint of heart.
 The core value of this organization is encapsulated in the words of Thomas Jefferson:

 I prefer the tumult of liberty to the quiet of servitude.